interrogator/corpkit/rst_docs/corpkit.interrogating.rst

 Working with dependencies
 --------------------------

-When working with dependencies, you can use any of the long list of search and return values.
+When working with dependencies, you can use any of the long list of search and `show` values.
 It's possible to construct very elaborate queries:

 .. code-block:: python